Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ### `[Deprecated="tag"]`

-When deprecating an interface or method, the `[Deprecated]` annotation causes the WebIDL compiler to insert code that generates deprecation warnings.
+When deprecating an interface or method, the `[Deprecated]` annotation causes the Web IDL compiler to insert code that generates deprecation warnings.
 This annotation can be added to interface methods or interfaces.
 Adding this to an interface causes a warning to be issued the first time the object is constructed, or any static method on the